 Office 365 Services

 GTA offers messaging and collaboration services through Microsoft 365 within the Microsoft Government Cloud.
 GTA’s Office 365 offering provides compliance with federal requirements for cloud services, including FedRAMP High, and requirements for criminal justice and federal tax information systems.
-These cloud-based SAS services include Exchange Online, Exchange Online Protection, Microsoft Office 365 applications for the Enterprise, One Drive for Business, Teams and SharePoint Online.
+These cloud-based SAAS services include Exchange Online, Exchange Online Protection, Microsoft Office 365 applications for the Enterprise, One Drive for Business, Teams, and SharePoint Online.
 The service supports 54,000 state email accounts and offers state agencies competitive pricing.

-- Continued to provide an efficient procurement process allowing agencies to purchase services from GTA-qualified suppliers that understand regulatory requirements government entities must meet.
+- Continued to provide an efficient procurement process allowing agencies to purchase IT services from GTA-qualified suppliers that understand regulatory requirements government entities must meet.

 Services offered through GTA Direct include:

 - Disaster Recovery

 - Hosted Contact Center

 - Inside Cable/Wiring